HELP FOR THE FAMILY | MARRIAGE

 WHAT YOU SHOULD KNOW

 Men have a particular need for respect.
 The Bible tells husbands: “Each one of you must love his wife as he does himself.”
 But then it adds: “The wife should have deep respect for her husband.”
 (Ephesians 5:33) While both wives and husbands need to feel loved and respected, husbands especially thrive on respect.
-“Men need to feel that they can handle situations, solve problems, and take care of the family,” says a husband named Carlos. * When a wife respects her husband for such capabilities, she benefits not only her husband but also herself.
+“Men need to feel that they can handle situations, solve problems, and take care of the family,” says a husband named Carlos. a When a wife respects her husband for such capabilities, she benefits not only her husband but also herself.
 “My husband actually shows his love for me more when I show that I respect him,” says a wife named Corrine.

 Of course, wives need respect too.
 That makes sense because a husband cannot truly love a wife whom he does not respect.
 “I need to respect my wife’s opinions and suggestions,” says Daniel.
 “I also need to respect her emotions.
 My not understanding why she feels a certain way does not mean I can dismiss how she feels.”